OData/v3ProtocolDocument/OData Atom Format.markdown

 The entry MAY contain additional `atom:category` elements with different scheme values; such `atom:category` elements have no semantic meaning in OData.

 ### 6.1.12.
 Entity Content within an `atom:content` Element ###
-The `atom:content` element defines the content of the entry according to the rules defined in this subsection.
+The `atom:content` element defines the content of the entry.

+#### 6.1.12.1.
+Streamed Entities As Media Link Entries using the `src` Attribute ####
-The `atom:content` element MAY contain a `src` attribute, in which case the entry represents a Media Resource.
-In this case, the value of the `src` attribute is the URI that can be used to retrieve the content of the Media Resource and the content of the `atom:content` element MUST be empty.
-In this case, the [`metadata:properties`](#EntityPropertieswithinametadata:propertiesElement) element appears as a sibling to, rather than a child of, the `atom:content` element.
+The `atom:content` element MAY contain a `src` attribute, in which case the entry is a Media Link Entry, used to represent a Media Resource (for example, a photo).
+The value of the `src` attribute MUST be a URI that can be used to retrieve the content of the Media Resource.

+For Media Link Entries the `atom:content` element MUST be empty.
+In this case, Properties of the Media Resource (other than the stream) are represented by the [`metadata:properties`](#EntityPropertieswithinametadata:propertiesElement) element  as a sibling to, rather than a child of, the `atom:content` element.

+#### 6.1.nn. `atom:link` element for Updating Media Link Entries ####
+A [Media Link Entry](#StreamedEntitiesAsMediaLinkEntriesUsingthesrcAttribute) MAY contain an `atom:link` element with a rel attribute of "edit-media" to specify a URL that can be used to write to the BLOB associated with the entity.

+##### 6.1.nn.1 The `rel` attribute for writing to Media Link Entries #####
+Within an `atom:entry` representing a Media Link Entry, an `atom:link` element with a `rel` attribute of "edit-media" is used to identify a link that can be used to write to the BLOB associated with the entry.

+##### 6.1.nn.2 The `href` attribute for writing to Media Link Entries #####
+An atom:link element representing the link used to write to the BLOB associated with the entity MUST include an `href` attribute to specify the URI that can be used to write the stream.
+This URI may be relative or absolute.

 ### 6.1.13.
 Entity Properties within a `metadata:properties` Element ###
 The `metadata:properties` element represents a subset of the property values for a resource that are not exclusively mapped to defined or custom elements, as described in [Custom Mapping to Atom Elements]().
 The `metadata:properties` element MUST be a direct child of the `atom:content` element EXCEPT for the case where the entry represents a media resource, in which case the `metadata:properties` element MUST be a sibling of the `atom:content` element.
 In the case that all properties of the resource are exclusively mapped to defined or custom elements, an empty `metadata:properties` element MAY be present.